Recipes, people, places and things we love — every month. Head to Substack to support our work. Visit Later

 Method

-Rinse and drain rice in a fine-mesh sieve several times until the water runs clear.
+To prepare the rice, rinse and drain in a fine-mesh sieve several times until the water runs clear.
 Place the rice and 2 cups of filtered water in a saucepan over medium heat and bring to a boil.
-Reduce heat to low, cover and simmer until rice is tender and the water has absorbed, around 18 - 22 minutes.
+Reduce heat to low, cover and simmer until rice is tender and the water has absorbed, around 10 to 20 minutes.
 Remove from heat and set aside to cool.

-To assemble divide rice among bowls or separate into containers and top with remaining ingredients.
-Since these bowls are eaten either at room temperature or chilled you can serve immediately or if for meal prep, these poke bowls will keep in the fridge for up to 3 days.
+Since these bowls are eaten either at room temperature or chilled, you can serve immediately or if for meal prep, these poke bowls will keep in the fridge for up to 3 days.

-This is a poke bowl inspired by Ha Poke, Ponsonby, not Hawaii, delivered by Uber Eats on rare nights where I could not, and my partner could not be bothered throwing a meal of any sorts together.
-This is our version for when there is a bag of edamame in the freezer.
-Originating in Hawaii, a poke bowl is like a cross between sashimi and a healthy salad, including a raw fish protein and anything from rice, noodles, avocado and kale.
-Custom sushi, if you will.
-Except there is no fish here, opting instead for plants, from the land, from the sea.
-And although one food writer once referred to tofu as ‘blubber’, once you know how to properly cook tofu it’s not such a big departure.
-The flavours are just as bold, the food makes for the most delicious eating and it’s satisfying.
+Originating in Hawaii, a poke bowl is like a cross between sashimi and a healthy salad, including a raw fish protein and anything from rice, noodles, avocado and kale—some sort of custom sushi.
+Obviously, there are no fish here, opting instead for plants from the land, from the sea.
+And although one food writer once referred to tofu as 'blubber', once you know how to cook tofu properly, it's not such a big departure.
+The flavours are just as bold; the food makes for the most delicious and satisfying eating.

 Dive deeper